Context Plane: A Point of View

 -

 Entity-first.
 The entity acts as the primary key.
-Namespace per account, per user, per lead—not one giant corpus with filters after the fact.
-That matches how GTM and support and product teams actually think: “this account,” “this user.”
+Namespace per account, per user, per lead, not one giant corpus with filters after the fact.
+That matches how GTM and support and product teams think: “this account,” “this user.”

 -

 Deterministic materialization.
-Given a query (text, vector, filters, time window), one can produce a reproducible context bundle—for example, a schema like
+Given a query (text, vector, filters, time window), you can produce a reproducible context bundle (e.g. a schema like

 An architecture I believe in

-I want the system to stay object-storage-first and stateless at the query layer, with S3-compatible object storage as the single source of truth and the rest implemented in Rust for highly scalable, serverless-friendly execution.
+I want the system to stay object-storage-first and stateless at the query layer, with S3-compatible object storage as the single source of truth and the rest implemented in Rust for serverless-friendly execution that scales.
 So:

 -

-Storage: S3-compatible object storage (for example, AWS S3, RustFS, Cloudflare R2, or local) serves as the system of record.
+Storage: S3-compatible object storage (e.g. AWS S3, RustFS, Cloudflare R2, or local) acts as the system of record.
 No primary database.
 Ingest writes immutable segments (JSONL + zstd) per entity per day; an indexer builds BM25 and vector (HNSW) shards per tenant per day and writes them back.
 Lifecycle policies, multi-tenant paths, and compliance stay simple and auditable.

 -

-Compute (Rust, serverless): Ingest, indexer, and query nodes run in Rust so they can run as highly scalable serverless workloads: stateless, low cold start, scale-to-zero or scale-out on demand.
+Compute (Rust, serverless): Ingest, indexer, and query nodes run in Rust so they can run as serverless workloads that scale: stateless, low cold start, scale-to-zero or scale-out on demand.
 Query nodes load shards and segments from object storage into memory or local cache on demand; you can restart, scale out, or rebuild from storage at any time.
-No coordination for “which node has which shard”—just cache fill and eviction.
+No coordination for “which node has which shard” (cache fill and eviction).

 -